For Cancer Misdiagnosis Claims Call 01772 783314

 Laparoscopy, also known as “keyhole surgery” to view the pancreas

-The first port of call with any symptoms is nearly always your GP, who, whilst not a trained oncologist, is trained to spot the danger signs and to immediately activate the “two week wait” protocol, which is a referral to the nearest hospital with an oncology (cancer) department to have a consultation within 14 days.
+The first port of call with anyone showing symptoms of pancreatic cancer is your GP, who, whilst not a trained oncologist, is trained to spot the danger signs and to immediately activate the “two week wait” protocol, which is a referral to the nearest hospital with an oncology (cancer) department to have a consultation within 14 days.
+At this consultation, you should be properly assessed, and tests performed to identify any potential cancer symptoms.

 Referrals not occurring, or not occurring quickly enough, to the correct department;